damienmaguire/Tesla-Model-3-Drive-Unit/README.md

 08/02/21 : We have a new modboard : https://vimeo.com/509198907

 08/05/21 : Added V3 modboard pdf schematic and board layout.
 Turns out Mr.Musk almost made a fool of me....again!

+18/10/21 : Added design files for USB to JTAG adapter board.